microbecode/zk-languages/cairo/README.md

-# Noir language from Aztec
+# Cairo language from Starkware

-Noir is a ZK language used in the [Aztec](https://aztec.network/) L2 blockchain.
-It enables full privacy for transactions.
+Cairo is a ZK language used in the [Starknet](https://www.starknet.io/en) L2 blockchain.
+It does not support privacy.

-At the time of writing, interoperability for Noir smart contracts is under construction.
-A local sandbox is available, but no testnets.
-This example focuses on stand-alone usage, without smart contracts.
+Cairo can be used as stand-alone locally, or for Starknet smart contracts.

 ## Usage

-1. Follow the official installation instructions to install [Nargo](https://noir-lang.org/getting_started/nargo_installation), which is Noir's command line utility.
+1. Follow the official installation instructions to install [Scarb](https://docs.swmansion.com/scarb/download.html), which is Cairo's unofficial package manager
 1. Run `nargo prove`.
 This generates a `proofs` folder with the actual proof for the program execution, and `Verifier.toml` which has inputs for the verifier.
 1. Run `nargo verify`.
 This verifies the proof with the verifier inputs.
 Using incorrect verifier inputs, outputs or wrong proof fails the verification.
 1. If you wish, you can also generate a Solidity verifier program by `nargo codegen-verifier`.
 This gets generated in the `contract` folder.
 Note that this verifier is program-specific, and will not work with any other Noir program than the one you used when generating the verifier.